I Fill This Small Space|

 The way I see this book is that it’s good for hearing people who want to work with the deaf.
 It’s also good for deaf educators.
 It is even good for hearing parents who are not sure about the education for their deaf child.
 There are poems by Lawrence close to the end of the book.
 I enjoyed reading them.
 I learned some new things from this book regarding deaf education like Least Restrictive Education and Public Law 94-142 (PL 94-142).
 I would recommend this book to those who are in the deaf education field or those who want to work with the deaf.
 Hearing parents of deaf children may want to read this book also.

-Lawrence Newman, a retired school administrator and President of the National Association of the Deaf from 1986 to 1990, lives in Riverside, CA.
+Lawrence Newman was a school administrator and President of the National Association of the Deaf from 1986 to 1990, who lived in Riverside, CA.

 David Kurs is a writer in Los Angeles, CA.